5 Best Password Managers to try in 2026

 What is a password manager?

-A password manager is a software program that securely saves the passwords you made for several accounts on different websites.
-You can access all your password saved on the password manager whenever you need to log in.
+A password manager is a software program that securely saves the passwords you use for several accounts on different websites.
+You can access all your passwords saved on the password manager whenever you need to log in.
 So you only need to remember the master password of the password manager.
 If you are using a password manager, you don’t need to remember other passwords.
 So, you can now use hard-to-guess random passwords.
-Many password managers also support automatic password filling on login pages making it really easy to access your web accounts.
+Many password managers also support automatic password filling on login pages, making it really easy to access your web accounts.

 Most browsers have a built-in password manager and can save passwords.
 But saving passwords in a browser isn’t safe.
 Any person can use the browser’s developer tool to view the password.
 So, it is recommended to get a Dedicated password manager.